-How to make a narrow hallway look wider with paint tricks and clever styling
+How to make a narrow hallway look wider – 24 ways to visually expand your entryway with paint, colour and storage choices

 How to make a narrow hallway look wider